iameas/iameas/README.md

-👋 Hi, I’m ThankGod Emmanuel, the Founder and CEO of Drauig, a software company based in Nigeria.
+Hi, I’m ThankGod Emmanuel, the Founder and CEO of Drauig, a software company based in Nigeria.

-👀 I’m interested in software development, artificial intelligence, and building innovative tech solutions that can make a difference.
+I’m interested in software development, artificial intelligence, and building innovative tech solutions that can make a difference.

-🌱 I’m currently working on a programming language called Sora and exploring new technologies in web and software development.
+I’m currently working on a programming language called Sora and exploring new technologies in web and software development.

-💞️ I’m looking to collaborate on open-source projects, especially those related to programming languages, AI, and data analytics.
+I’m looking to collaborate on open-source projects, especially those related to programming languages, AI, and data analytics.

-📫 How to reach me: You can connect with me on LinkedIn or through my email at thankgodofem219@gmail.com.
+You can connect with me on LinkedIn or through my email at thankgodofem219@gmail.com.

-😄 Pronouns: He/Him

-⚡ Fun fact: I’ve undergone military training, which has given me a unique perspective on leadership and problem-solving.